ravengalqueen/fdrop/README.md

 you have a server and access to its command line (e.g through ssh) you have git, nodejs v20+, and npm installed on it
 1. run `git clone https://github.com/ravengalqueen/fdrop.git`
-2. move into the server folder
+2. move into the fdrop-server directory
+3. run `npm install`
-3. run `npm run build`
+4. run `npm run build`
-4. set up your preferred webserver software (e.g caddy, nginx, apache)
+5. set up your preferred webserver software (e.g caddy, nginx, apache)
-5. You're all done!
+6. You're all done!
 You now have an easy way of sharing files